TGL

 Escalations showing up in #management-team, not just DMs or meetings

-#help being used for cross-functional questions and answers moving to the wiki
+#help being used and answers moving to the wiki

 Project status being updated in Airtable, not just discussed in client channels

-Jacob receiving fewer direct messages for things that can be resolved at Level 1 or 2
+Jacob receiving fewer direct messages for things resolvable at Level 1 or 2

 The most important thing at this stage: Assign an artifact owner.
 A communication system that nobody maintains will drift back to old patterns within 90 days.